NASA-PDS/nucleus/terraform/README.md

 4. Create a `terraform.tfvars` file locally under `./terraform/terraform.tfvars` and enter the value for variables specified in `variables.tf` file at `nucleus/terraform/terraform-modules/mwaa-env/variables.tf`.
 Ensure these values match with your AWS Setup and also the variable value types (ex: string `" "`, number `1`, list(string)`[" "]`, etc).
 Most of the below values can be obtained by the system admin team of your AWS account.

+Note:  Examples of `terraform.tfvars` files are available at `terraform/variables` directory for your reference.

     - env        : Name of the Cloud environment to deploy PDS Nucleus (E.g: "mcp-dev", "mcp-test")
     - region     : AWS Region
     - vpc_id     : VPC ID of your AWS VPC